 Etymologically, the verb to parse comes from the Latin pars which meant the plural of part.
 So a parser has something to do with identifying parts of something.

 In fact, a parser is a tool that can analyze and identify meaningful parts in a text.
-With fancy words, parsing means the process of analyzing a string of symbols, either in natural language or in computer languages, conforming to the rules of a formal grammar (thank you Wikipedia for making us look smart here).
+Using fancy words, data parsing means the process of analyzing a string of symbols, either in natural language or in computer languages, that conform to the rules of a formal grammar (thank you Wikipedia for making us look smart here).

 You're doing parsing right now!